JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ### Scalability

 The nice thing about this method is that it's equally valid for all sizes of text.
-Sometimes you'll find that the map is enough (you'll just have to put it in reading order and add a short introduction), sometimes you'll find that it takes pages and pages to explain every single feature.
+Sometimes you'll find that the map is enough (you'll just have to put it in reading order and add a short introduction).
+Sometimes you'll find that it takes pages and pages to explain every single feature.
 Either way, you follow the same method from start to finish.

 It's also valid for different kinds of text, although it might at times lack elegance.
 So even if you're explaining a general concept like debugging, security or connectivity, you can think of every concept you're trying to get across as a feature or tool and work from there.